Ahmed Muhtar Pasha: Early life and military career

 Ahmed Muhtar was born on 1 November 1839 to a Turkish family in Bursa in the Ottoman Empire and was educated in the Ottoman Military College in Istanbul.
 His father was merchant Halil Efendi.
 He eventually became professor and then governor of the school.

 In 1856, he served as an adjutant during the Crimean War.
 In 1862, he was a staff officer in the disastrous Montenegrin campaign.
 Between 1870 and 1871, he quelled rebellions in Yemen.
 He gained the titles of Pasha and Marshal and, in 1873, was made commander of the Second Army Corps, holding the position until 1876.
-During the 1875 uprisings in Bosnia and Herzegovina, he assumed control of the Turkish forces there.
+During the 1875 uprisings in Bosnia and Herzegovina, he assumed control of the Ottoman forces there.
 On the outbreak of the Russo-Turkish War, 1877-1878, he was sent to take charge of operations in Erzurum.
 Although the Russians ultimately defeated the Ottomans in the war, Muhtar's victories against them in the eastern front won him the title Gazi ("The Victorious").

 In 1879, Ahmed Muhtar Pasha was appointed the commander of the Ottoman Empire's frontier with Greece, before being sent in 1885 to serve as the Ottoman High Commissioner in Egypt.